michaelfester/docs/docs/reference/faq/data-refresh.md

 #### Spreadsheet functions

 There are some spreadsheet functions that periodically update your data.
-However, we don’t always get notified of these changes by the source.
+However, we don't always get notified of these changes by the source.
 So if you have your App open and you know that the data has changed in your spreadsheet and you are not seeing it in your App — this is why.

 If you use functions like these and need Glide to check your data source periodically, this would be a reason to use Extra mode.

-However, if you don’t use these functions — there is no need as Glide will automatically sync your data anytime it notices a change.
+However, if you don't use these functions — there is no need as Glide will automatically sync your data anytime it notices a change.